Molecular-Playground/ms-users/API_DOC.md

 Location is optional.
 This is an unauthenticated endpoint.

 ### #POST
+Updates a user object.

+Params:

+      {
+        "username": "user_name",
+        "location": "some_location"
+      }

+Both of these parameters are optional..?

+This is an authenticated endpoint.

+Returns "Success" OR `some_probably_nondescriptive_error`
 # /:username
 Where `:username` is replaced by (you guessed it!) a username that exists in the database.